-PhD candidates employed by Leiden University who are submitting a research proposal for an individual grant.
+PhD candidates and postdocs employed by Leiden University who are submitting a research proposal for an individual grant.
 It is also open to PhD candidates of LUMC in the last year of their doctoral research.

 You can only attend this course with permission of your employer.

 The course will focus on everything regarding writing a grant proposal, varying from the structure of your proposal to the purpose of the grant and how to accomodate your reader.